X

 How to Know When You’re Ready to Invest

-Investing is a key factor in growing wealth efficiently, but investing is different than saving.
+Investing is a key factor in growing efficiently, but investing is different than saving.
 You’re putting risk on your money.
 The hope is the risk pays off with a healthy return, but sometimes you lose money, or sometimes people panic and cash out when the market is taking a tumble.
 That’s why it’s important to be in a financially stable position before you get started.

 Quick plea about why investing is important